monigarr/mohawklanguage/README.md

-# mohawklanguage
+# Mohawk Language XR
-Mohawk Language XR projects
+Mohawk Language XR projects: Kanien’keha templates for augmented reality, virtual reality, spatial audio and more.

 <a name="readme-top"></a>